ChrisChrisLoLo/bancouver40/README.md

 This keyboard works exclusively with CFX keycaps due to its tight spacing.

 ## Status
-v0.0 PCBS confirmed to be working and should be good to be produced.
+v0.0 PCBs confirmed to be working and should be good to be produced.

 ## About
 This keyboard is a 4x10 ortholinear keyboard with one of the smallest possible footprints.
 By using Chosfox's 16.5x16.5mm CFX keycap, this keyboard is more compact than a typical choc spaced keyboard.
 Combined with the integrated ATMega32U4 makes this one of the smallest mechanical keyboards possible.
 Uses kailh choc hotswap sockets.